 With a 3.7 km runway, and 764,146 passengers ain 2016, Maun Airport is served by

 - Air Botswana to Cape Town Gaborone, Johannesburg, Kasane & Victoria Falls;

 - Air Namibia to Victoria Falls & Windhoek; and

 Also available are a number of chartered flights to destinations like the Makgadikgadi Pans, one of the largest seasonal wetlands in Africa.

-which houses customs & Immigration services, a currency exchange and rental car counters for Budget & Avis, and a lounge with internet access.
-However, for access to shops and offices you need to get into town which is within walking distance of the terminal.
+Maun Airport has currently a small & crowded passenger terminal which houses customs & Immigration services, a currency exchange and rental car counters for Budget & Avis, and a lounge with internet access.
+However, for access to shops and offices you need to get into town, which is within walking distance of the terminal.

 The new Maun Mall is only 200 meters from the terminal.

 NOTE: The Terminal is now under reconstruction, while a temporary building became operational September 2017 (see below).

 To get from Maun Airport to your destination, you can rent a car, a taxi or a lodge-operated shuttle bus.
 You can also walk to town.